Nomifactory/Guides/guides/InstallingUnofficialFixes121.md

 2. Locate your instance's `mods` folder.
 The exact ways to do so depend on the launcher, but generally there should be a button to open the instance's folder.
 3. Find the existing `jar` files of EnderCore, EnderIO-endergy and EnderIO, and delete them. (alternative to deletion is changing the extension from `.jar` to `.jar.disabled`, which will prevent Forge from treating them as mods).
 4. Add in the three new jars you've downloaded in step 1.

 That's it.
-Only known problem involves inability to obtain Dark Steel Upgrades(they are a new item in that enderio version), but that can be solved by cheating some in - they are only used as blank upgrades for EnderIO armor/tools.
+Only known problem with the EnderIO update involves inability to obtain Dark Steel Upgrades(they are a new item in that enderio version), but that can be solved by cheating some in - they are only used as blank upgrades for EnderIO armor/tools.